Track 404 Pages in GA4: Why 39% Get Missed Silently

 Source: Clickport audit of 91 popular websites, May 2026.

-Three sites caught their localized 404 because a copywriter happened to put "404" or "Fehler 404" in the title.
-Five sites are completely invisible to the standard trigger.
-If you serve traffic in any of those languages and you set up GA4 by following an English-language tutorial, you're undercounting in those markets.
+Three sites caught their localized 404 only because a copywriter happened to put "404" or "Fehler 404" in the title.
+Five sites are flat-out invisible to the standard trigger.
+If you serve traffic in any of those languages and you set GA4 up from an English-language tutorial, you're undercounting in those markets.

-The fix is mechanical: replace the GTM contains condition with a regex matching every locale you ship in.
+The fix is mechanical.
+Replace the GTM contains condition with a regex that matches every locale you ship in.
 A reasonable starting set:

 /(404|not found|nicht gefunden|introuvable|non trouv|no encontrad|non trovat|ikke funnet|hittades inte|löytynyt|nenalezeno|页面未找到|存在しません)/i